Cryptocurrency mining is a noble way to earn tokens. It helps decentralise blockchain networks and improves their security.

 Nearly every Dogecoin mining pool charges a fee for miners to use their platform.
 These operation fees vary between 0.5% to 4% of mining rewards.

 Furthermore, some platforms charge a transaction fee.
-Minors need to pay a fee every time the platform sends rewards to a miner’s wallet or transfers rewards to an exchange.
+Minors must pay a fee every time the platform sends rewards to a miner’s wallet or transfers rewards to an exchange.
 Other platforms do not charge this fee, though.

 Payout policies differ among mining pool platforms.
 Miners in a pool receive a share of mining rewards.
 In DOGE’s case, they would receive a percentage of 10 000 DOGE per block.
 Platforms can distribute shares in several ways.